 Sophy Stanton Lacey from The Grand Sophy by Georgette Heyer

-I remember listening to, rather than reading, this book after I’d been forced to wear an eyepatch following a sporting accident.
+I remember listening to, rather than reading, this book after I’d been forced to wear an eyepatch following a sporting incident which resulted in an injury to my eye.
 This was definitely a book to lift the spirits, I can remember laughing out loud during this book.
 I loved Sophy’s independence, wit, lively and somewhat quirky, personality which posed such a contrast to the rather depressed household where she’s currently staying.

 Bridget Jones from Bridget Jones’s Diary by Helen Fielding.